Skrylar/ImpromptuModular/README.md

 * **LEN / MODE**: Sequence lengths can be set by clicking the button once, and then either turning the main knob below the main display or clicking the desired length directly in the steps (the second method is the recommended way since the display will automatically return to its default state afterwards).
 The sequences can have different lengths.
 When in Song mode, the length setting can be used to set the number of phrases in the song (the default is 4).
 The run modes can be set by clicking the LEN/MODE button twice starting from its initial state.
 Mode controls the run mode of both the sequences and the song (one setting for each sequence and one for the song).
 The modes are: FWD (forward), REV (reverse), PPG (ping-pong, also called forward-reverse), PEN (Pendulum, like PPG but the first and last steps are not played twice), BRN (Brownian random), RND (random), FW2 (forward, play twice), FW3 (play three times) and FW4 (four times).
 For example, setting the run mode to FWD for sequences and to RND for the song will play the phrases that are part of a song randomly, and the probability of a given phrase playing is proportional to the number of times it appears in the song.
 For sequences, the FW2, FW3 and FW4 modes can be used to repeat sequences more easily without consuming additional phrases in the song.
 These last three modes are not available for the song's run mode however.
 Holding the MODE button for **two seconds** allows the selection of the clock resolution, and is the mechanism used to enable the [advanced gate mode](#advanced-gate-mode-ps).

 * **SEQ#**: In Seq mode, the main display and knob determine which sequence is being edited/played.
-In Song mode, they detemine the sequence number for the currently selected phrase in the 16 LEDs at the top of the module.
+In Song mode, they determine the sequence number for the currently selected phrase in the 16 LEDs at the top of the module.

 * **SEQ# CV input**:  Please see [general concepts](#general-concepts) above.